mefranklin6/Extron-Frontend-API/README.md

 #### Most functions are derived from Extron Class methods.

-For example, the `label` class has a method called `SetText`.
+For example, the `Label` class has a method called `SetText`.
 You would call `SetText` as the function in the API.

 #### Additional functions which have been added

-Hint: Built-in ECS functionality uses the same `PascalCase` as written by Extron.
-Additional features added in this project use `snake_case`.
+*Hint: Built-in ECS functionality uses the same `PascalCase` as written by Extron.
+Additional methods, macros or classes added in this project use `snake_case`.*

-- `GetProperty` with the property name as `arg1` will return the property of an object.
+- `get_property` with the property name as `arg1` will return the property of an object.
 Available properties of an object are found in Extron ControlScript® documentation.

-- `GetProperty` can return values from the internal page/popup state machine
+- `get_property` can return values from the internal page/popup state machine

     State Machine Objects:

-     - `PageState1` for ui_device 1, `PageState2` for ui_device 2, up to 4 total ui_devices.
+     - `page_state_1` for ui_device 1, `page_state_2` for ui_device 2, up to 4 total ui_devices.

     PageState Attributes:
     - `ui_device`: returns the ui_device object attached to the state machine